nichiesystems/uswdocs/src/faq/android/es/management/what-are-private-keys-mnemonic-phrase-wallet-seed.md

 # What are private keys, mnemonic phrase, wallet seed etc ?

 Usually following terms are used interchangeably in cryptocurrency context.
-All these terms typically refer to information that is used to control funds on the non-custodial cryptocurrency wallets like Unstoppable.
+All these terms typically refer to information that is used to control funds on the non-custodial cryptocurrency wallets like Scurdex.

 For simplicity, users may think of them as the username/password needed to access wallets they are associated with.
 Every non-custodial cryptocurrency wallet is expected to provide users with a private key that's not stored anywhere online or shared by anyone.